4 Ways to Prevent Loneliness While Social Distancing (1:02)

 Are There Restrictions on the Dentist?

-In the world of COVID-19, we need to make sure everyone is socially distancing as much as possible, which includes pausing routine dental exams.
-In fact, the American Dental Association (ADA) has recommended dental offices to close and only open in the event of emergency.
+In the world of COVID-19, we need to make sure everyone is socially distancing as much as possible.
+In some places, the dentist's office may be closed.

 If you are suffering from severe tooth pain or another dental emergency, you should call your dentist’s office and they will instruct you on how to proceed.
 A helpful list from the ADA on what constitutes a dental emergency can be found here.